-At it’s most intense it can be seen as all of the positive emotions and attitudes felt and demonstrated together – from hope and respect to sexual excitement and euphoria.
+At its most intense it can be seen as all of the positive emotions and attitudes felt and demonstrated together – from respect and understanding to sexual excitement and euphoria.

-It’s helpful to remember and explore the various types of love, not just the type involving sex.
-So that when the honeymoon is over, we know what else we can look forward to, what we can also aim for and enjoy if we’re thinking longer term.
+And in romantic terms, so that when the honeymoon is over we know what else we can look forward to, what we can also aim for and enjoy if we’re thinking longer term.

-The ancient Greeks had a nice explanation; they categorised love into 7 types:
+The ancient Greeks had a helpful perspective; they categorised love into 7 types:

 Friendship: Philia, shared goodwill.
-Not just for mutual benefit (the stuff of many business relationships), but for companionship, dependability, trust.
-Real friends relate authentically and teach each other about their limitations, beliefs and defects – for which we need a degree of articulacy, insight and openness, both to change and to be changed.
+Not just for mutual benefit (the stuff of many business relationships), but for companionship.
+Real friends relate authentically and teach each other about their limitations, beliefs and challenges.
+There’s dependability and trust.
+For these we need a degree of articulacy, insight and openness, both to change and to be changed.

 Familial love: Storge.
-This tends to be unilateral or asymmetrical.
-Familial love is born out of familiarity or dependency and does not hang on our personal qualities.
-People in the early stages of a romantic relationship often expect unconditional Storge.
-Usually they find the need and desire of Eros then, with work, the maturity of Philia, and with enough time, Storge can develop.
+The nearest to unconditional we get.
+Familial love is born out of familiarity and trust.
+May be unilateral or asymmetrical or inter-dependent.
+In the end, it does not necessarily hang on our personal qualities.
+People in the early stages of a romantic relationship may expect unconditional Familial love when there isn’t enough connection or things haven’t had the time to develop.
+They find the need and desire of Eros then, with work, perhaps the maturity of Friendship.
+With enough time and understanding, Familial love can develop.

 Duty: Pragma.
-A practical regard founded on reason and long-term interests.
-It’s the stuff of arranged marriages and, although unfashionable, it remains widespread (high-profile celebs, politicians).
-Many relationships start as Eros or Ludus and end up as a mix of Storge / Pragma.
+A practical union founded on reason and long-term interests.
+It may be the basis of arranged marriages and, although unfashionable, remains widespread in some cultures and amongst high-profile celebs and politicians.
+Romantic relationships may start as Eros or Ludus and end up as a mix of Storge / Pragma.

-Universal love: Agape, such as the love for nature, or God, or strangers.
-Also called charity, altruism and compassion.
+Universal love: Agape.
+The love for nature, a higher power, and for strangers.
+Also called altruism, charity and compassion.
 An unselfish concern for the welfare of others.

 Self-love: Philautia.
 Crucial.
-Unhealthy self-love is hubris; believing we’re one-up, above “the gods”, above human experience, above others, or above the greater good.
+Unhealthy self-love is hubris; seeking to be one-up, above others, above human experience, or above the greater good.
 Healthy self-love is self-esteem; our realistic and positive appraisal of our own worth as equal to any other human.
-With enough self-esteem we don’t need to prop ourselves up with external things such as money, status, or fame, or alcohol, drugs or sex for kicks.
-We are able to invest ourselves in people and projects.
-We cry and get scared and angry, we suffer hurt and disappointment, but these don’t diminish us long term.
+With enough self-esteem we are able to invest ourselves in people and projects.
+Of course, we cry, get scared, feel angry, we suffer hurt and disappointment.
+But these don’t diminish us long term.
 We grow resilience.

 Which have you experienced in your life?
 Could you tell the difference at the time?
 Which do you want to experience?

-For all the types of love are available to us if we want them… Being open and positive towards others can leave us vulnerable.
-It’s puts us out there.
-Heart on the line.
+All the types of love are available to us if we want them… Being open and positive towards others can leave us vulnerable.
+It’s puts us out there, with emotional risk involved.
 But as we develop self-confidence and self-awareness, we start to be able to engage in and enjoy more of the types of love, and receive them in return.